Nusra Latif Qureshi

 Artist's CV (PDF)

 She points to history’s erasures, traces and ghostly images and encourages us to look, and then look again.
-Qureshi does not tell us what was once there but asks us to ditstinguish between what was and what remains.
+Qureshi does not tell us what was once there but asks us to distinguish between what was and what remains.

 Hammad Nasar, 2005